-Personal development means “growing up” psychologically; i.e. freeing ourselves from the childish, defensive and egotistical programming and reactions that keep us from living fully conscious lives.
-Personal development is the journey of perfecting the authentic personality.
-It involves mastering (not repressing) our thoughts, emotions and bodies to free ourselves from the fears, inhibitions, conditioned behaviours, reactive emotions, critical judgements and limiting beliefs that prevent us from living happy, peaceful and fulfilling lives.
-This is achieved by dissolving the “negative” psychological material that keeps us trapped in these old patterns, and by actively expressing positive qualities in our daily lives.
+Personal development involves mastering (not suppressing) our mind, heart and body to free ourself from the fears, inhibitions, conditioned behaviours, reactive emotions, critical judgements and limiting beliefs that keep us from living a happy, peaceful and fulfilled life.
+This is achieved by dissolving the “negative” psychological material that keeps us trapped in these old patterns, and by actively expressing positive qualities in our daily life.

-There are five main elements to personal development (each of which will be described fully in Chapter 4):
+There are five main elements to personal development (each of which are described fully in Chapter 4):

-- Personal Self-Inquiry: is getting to know and understand our false-self, ego structures and patterns of behaviour so that they can be healed and reintegrated.
-It is typically done as a standalone practice or therapy, but it can also become an integral part of our life (see Conscious Living).
+- Personal Self-Inquiry is getting to know and understand our false-self, ego structures and patterns of behaviour, so that they can be healed and reintegrated.
+It is typically done as a standalone practice or therapy, but it can also become an integral part of our life (see point 4).

-- Body Awareness: Feeling the blockages, structures and holes in our psyche (with the presence of the soul) to allow our authentic personal qualities to unfold.
-The associated ego structures then naturally dissolve because they are no longer required.
+- Body Awareness: Feeling the blockages, structures and holes within our psyche (with the presence of our soul) to encourage our true nature to unfold.
+Any associated protecting or coping ego structures will naturally dissolve when they are no longer required.

-- Healing & Reintegration: Healing our relationships with our exiled parts (the parts that hold us back and keep us in the past) and re-integrating them (and their associated ego structures) to return our consciousness to wholeness.
+- Healing & Reintegration: Healing our relationships with our exiled parts (the wounded parts that hold us back and keep us stuck in the past), and re-integrating them (and their associated ego structures) back into the wholeness of our being.

-- Conscious Living: On-going present-moment awareness to identify the pre-programmed reactive patterns that keep us on autopilot, keep us half-asleep, keep us reacting childishly, keep us from moving on, and keep us from living life fully.
-It is “live” self-inquiry – identifying issues as they arise in our everyday lives so that they can be inquired into further or healed and reintegrated.
+- Conscious Living: On-going present-moment awareness to identify the reactive patterns and programs that keep us on autopilot, keep us half-asleep, keep us reacting childishly, keep us from moving on, and keep us from living life fully.
+It is “live” self-inquiry – identifying issues as they arise in our daily life so that we can feel into them, inquire into them, then heal and reintegrate them.

-- Embodying Essential Qualities: Actively encouraging more of our essential qualities to unfold in our personality.
-It is achieved by actually embodying the qualities we wish to develop.
-For example: if we want to be more loving, we have to become the embodiment of love and actually be more loving.
-Consciously choosing to be more loving aligns us with the loving presence of our true-Self and allows it to filter down into our personality.
+- Embodying Essential Qualities: Actively encouraging more of our soul’s essential qualities to unfold in our personality.
+This is achieved by embodying and expressing the qualities we wish to develop.
+For example: if we want to be more loving, we have to embody love, and actually be more loving.
+Consciously choosing to be more loving aligns us with the loving presence of our true-Self and allows it to permeate down into our personality.

-Transpersonal development involves re-connecting with, knowing and ultimately realising the true-Self.
-It is not about transcending the world; it is about bringing higher levels of consciousness down into our being and expressing them in our daily lives.
+Transpersonal development takes us beyond our personal history to connect us with our soul’s true nature and ultimately realise our true-Self.
+It is not about transcending the world; it is about bringing higher levels of consciousness down into our being and expressing them in our daily life.
 It is about being here as fully as we can in the present moment.

 Figure 11: The Spiral Path of Transpersonal Development

-There are four main elements to transpersonal development (each of which will be described in Chapter 6):
+There are four main elements to transpersonal development (each of which are described in Chapter 6):

-- Meditation is about presence not absence.
-It is about being fully present in our bodies – right here; right now.
-It is not about escapism or transcendence.
-Transcendent states may arise and the boundaries of our physical body may feel indistinct but we remain 100% present.
+- Meditation is about presence and awareness – not absence or escapism.
+It is about being fully present in our body and fully aware of whatever is occurring within our consciousness.
+Transcendent states may arise, and the boundaries of the physical body may feel indistinct, but it is primarily about staying present and aware.

-- Prayer: If conventional prayer is asking for something from God, authentic prayer is giving something to God.
-Giving our presence and awareness to God/Life/Universe to help create “what is”.
+- Authentic Prayer: Conventional prayer is asking God for something, but authentic prayer is giving our presence and awareness to God (universal consciousness), to be one with “what is”.

-- Spiritual Self-Inquiry is getting to know our true-Self.
-It is not a path that leads us anywhere – it is a path that stops us in our tracks so that we can rediscover who we really are.
+- Spiritual Self-Inquiry is exploring our super-conscious and getting to know our true-Self.
+It is not a path that leads us anywhere – it is a path that stops us in our tracks “right here and now”, so that we can discover who we really are.

 An Integral Approach

 Personal development and transpersonal development are distinct but not separate – there is considerable overlap and integration.
-Developing and integrating the personal aspects of our being (mind, heart and body) helps to develop our spiritual aspect (soul), and developing and embodying the spiritual aspect of our being helps to develop our personal aspects.
-Or put another way – dissolving our ego structures allows our true-nature to express itself more, and embodying more true-nature helps us to discover and dissolve our ego structures more easily.
-Both approaches synergistically combine to help us to become more authentic and help our consciousness to evolve.
+Developing and integrating the personal aspects of our being (mind, heart and body) helps to develop our spiritual aspect (soul); and developing and embodying the spiritual aspect of our being helps to develop our personal aspects.
+Or put another way… dissolving our ego structures allows our true-nature to express itself more, and embodying more true-nature helps us to discover and dissolve our ego structures more easily.
+Both approaches synergistically combine to help our consciousness to evolve and help us to become more authentic.
 The evolution of human consciousness is optimised by facilitating these natural processes.

-Figure 12 (left) depicts Roberto Assagioli’s (the creator of Psychosynthesis) egg diagram:
+Figure 12-left depicts Roberto Assagioli’s egg diagram (Psychosynthesis):

 - The upper band represents the super-conscious material (insight, intuition, inspiration, etc.) that normally lies above the reach of our conscious awareness.
-This is the realm of the Self.
+This is the realm of the Self/soul.

-- The lower band represents the sub-conscious material (old memories, repressed emotions, false beliefs, reactive patterns of behaviour, etc.) that normally lies below our conscious awareness.
-This is the realm of the false-self and ego structures.
+- The lower band represents the subconscious material (old traumas, memories, repressed emotions, false beliefs, reactive patterns of behaviour, etc.) that normally lie below our conscious awareness.
+This is the realm of exiles, holes and ego structures.

 Figure 12: Egg Diagram – Increased breadth of awareness from practicing presence

-Figure 12 (centre and right) shows how practicing presence (wide or open focused awareness that includes our entire body) expands the breadth of our consciousness, which allows us to experience more of life.
-Our consciousness develops and evolves through experience, so increasing the breadth of our awareness by practicing presence facilitates the development of our consciousness.
+Figures 12-centre and 12-right show how “practicing presence” (wide or open focused awareness that encompasses our entire body) expands the breadth of our consciousness, which allows us to experience more of life in the present moment.
+Our consciousness develops and evolves through experience, so “practicing presence” to increase the breadth of our awareness facilitates the development of our consciousness.

-Personal self-inquiry is the conscious exploration of the sub-conscious; it brings sub-conscious psychological material into conscious awareness.
-If self-inquiry is practiced with open focus / body awareness / presence, it expands the natural breadth of our conscious awareness and increases the “depth” of our conscious awareness (as represented in Figure 13).
+Personal self-inquiry is the conscious exploration of the subconscious, to bring sub-conscious psychological material up into conscious awareness.
+If self-inquiry is practiced with open focus / body awareness / presence, it expands the natural breadth and “depth” of our conscious awareness (as shown in Figure 13).

 Figure 13: Egg Diagram – Increased breadth and “depth” of awareness from self-inquiry

-Meditation and spiritual Self-inquiry are the conscious exploration of the super-conscious; they bring super-conscious insights into conscious awareness.
-If meditation or spiritual Self-inquiry are practiced with open focus / body awareness / presence, they expand the natural breadth of our conscious awareness and increase the “height” of our conscious awareness (as represented in Figure 14).
+Meditation and spiritual self-inquiry are the conscious exploration of the super-conscious; they bring super-conscious insights into our conscious awareness.
+If meditation or spiritual self-inquiry are practiced with open focus / body awareness / presence, they expand the natural breadth and “height” of our conscious awareness (as represented in Figure 14).